OceanOptics/pySatlantic/README.md

     + SATXDZ
     + SATXLZ

 Some functionalities of the Satlantic protocol are not implemented.
-Please make a feature request (through the 'Issues' section of the GitHub repository).
+Please make a feature request if you would like to the support of specific sensors (through the 'Issues' section of the GitHub repository).